Schuyler Center for Analysis and Advocacy: Leadership

 Nineteenth-century presidents of the board included Schuyler and Joseph Hodges Choate.
 George Folger Canfield became president of the board in 1899.

 Future U.S. president Theodore Roosevelt was an early board member, as were Theodore William Dwight, Frederick Law Olmsted, Charles Loring Brace, William Cullen Bryant, Grace Dodge, Joseph Hodges Choate, Josephine Shaw Lowell, Gertrude Stevens Rice, and Julia Kean (wife of Hamilton Fish).

 In 1915, recognizing Schuyler's 40 years of charitable work, Columbia University bestowed upon her an honorary Doctor of Laws degree.
 The SCAA had multiple connections to Columbia Law, as Canfield was at the time a law professor there; Roosevelt had attended the law school without graduating and had similarly been given an honorary LL.D. in 1899; and Dwight, who had died in 1892, had founded the law school in 1858.

+Kate Breslin has served as Schuyler Center's President and CEO since August 2010.

 Early Work

 Early on, the Association sought to end one New York county's "remnant of the barbarous system of farming out the care of the poor to the lowest bidder," as Schuyler wrote.
 "The abuses connected with this practice can well be imagined.
 Through the exertions of our visiting committee, this system was speedily and completely abolished."
 The change was made in 1875.
 That same year, the state legislature passed the Children's Law, which protected children from being institutionalized in state-run poorhouses.

 In 1881, the Right of Entrance Law gave SCAA the right to inspect state facilities.
 In 1890, New York's State Care Act assigned responsibility to the state for caring for poor people with mental illness; the SCAA had encouraged this.
 In 1909, the Insanity Law was consolidated in chapter 27 of the Consolidated Laws of New York.
 In 1907, the Association began campaigning to stop the spread of tuberculosis.
 In 1908, the Association wrote recommendations for building new hospitals.